Zatanna: Identity Crisis and the aftermath

 In Detective Comics #833 (August 2007), it is stated that Zatanna's father was a friend of Thomas Wayne.
 Zatara trained Bruce Wayne in the art of escape, and Bruce and Zatanna were childhood friends, although Batman believes that he has never met her in Justice League of America #51, and her only memory of meeting him is while she was disguised.
 Bruce helps Zatanna investigate the death of one of her former assistants; all clues point to performer Ivar Loxias.
 Loxias is revealed to be the Joker in disguise; he shoots Zatanna in the throat and incapacitates Batman.
 Zatanna is able to heal herself by writing a curing spell in her own blood, and she is instrumental in foiling the Joker's scheme, driving Joker insane in the process.
 Bruce puts Zatanna's betrayal behind him, allowing the two to renew their friendship.

 On the "Roll Call" of Justice League of America #22 (August 2008), Zatanna is listed as a part of the team.
-Called upon to help with the Red Tornado's restoration in his android form, she aids the League when they are attacked by a new, powerful iteration of Amazo.
+Called upon to help with Red Tornado's restoration in his android form, she aids the League when they are attacked by a new, powerful iteration of Amazo.
 During the battle, Zatanna has her mouth magically removed with her spells, and once again uses her blood to write out spells and restore it.
 After that Wonder Woman throws off Amazo's concentration and free Zatanna.
 Zatanna then defeats Amazo once and for all by using the Red Tornado's soul.
 Following this battle, Zatanna rejoins the team.

-Zatanna later accompanies Firestorm (Jason Rusch), Black Lightning, and Batman to Metropolis after they come to believe Kimiyo Hoshi has been kidnapped by agents of the Shadow Cabinet.
-After a brief conflict, Zatanna and the others are informed by teenage superheroine Rocket that Kimiyo's perceived abduction was actually a misunderstanding caused by the Shadow Cabinet's mission to seek out her help in dealing with the cosmic vampire Starbreaker.
+Zatanna accompanies the second Firestorm (Jason Rusch), Black Lightning, and Batman to Metropolis after they come to believe Kimiyo Hoshi has been kidnapped by agents of the Shadow Cabinet.
+After a brief conflict, Zatanna and the others are informed by teenage superheroine Rocket that Kimiyo's perceived abduction was actually a misunderstanding caused by the Shadow Cabinet's mission to seek out her help in dealing with Starbreaker.
 With assistance from Hardware and Icon, Zatanna and her comrades are able to defeat Starbreaker in a battle in the Himalayas.